PoCInnovation/Pool2023/Software/day05/Flutter/README.md

 To prepare for the next exercise you will create a model for the `user`, the `artist` and the `music` with the following attributes:

 - User
   - `id` of type `String`.
   - `email` of type `String`.
 - Artist
   - `name` of type `String`.
   - `rating` of type `int`.
   - `nationality` of type `String`.
   - `musicGender` of type `String`.
   - `photoUrl` of type `String`.
   - `musics` of type `List<Music>`.
 - Music
   - `name` of type `String`.
   - `rating` of type `int`.
   - `url` of type `String`.
   - `artistId` of type `String`.

-## Step 7 - Authentication with an API
+## Step 7 - Authentication with an API 🔒

 It is now time to connect your application to an API to store your data.

-For this you will use the Flutter package [http](https://pub.dev/packages/http).
+For this you will use the [http](https://pub.dev/packages/http) package 😃

-Normally the models you created in the previous exercise should make it easier for you to send the data to the API.
+> The models you created in the previous step should make it easier for you to send the data to the API.

-For this exercise you have to be able to authenticate to the api with your application.
+For this step you have to be able to authenticate to the API with your application.

-To manage the api calls you will create a `api.dart` file in the `utils` folder.
+To manage the API calls you will create an `api.dart` file in the `utils` folder.

 To get you started here is the code base to put in the `api.dart` file: